calculix/CalculiX-Examples/Thermal/thermo1d/README.md

 **Issue**

+Due to wrong surface definition by CGX (for the given topology, the edge at x=L should be S1 of element 1 and not S4 as written in the xL.sur file.

-Due to some dependence on node numbering in CCX the result of the 2D model isn't correct.
+the result of the 2D model isn't correct.
 On the right end you see a skewness in the flux distribution (T should not depend on y).
-Also, the path plot shows that at x = 3 m the value of q isn't correct (should be 0.5) and it is not constant over the element in the non-averaged solution.
+Also, the path plot shows that at x = 3 m the value of q isn't correct (should be 0.5).

 File                       | Contents
  :-------------            | :-------------